Timeline: Rishi Sunak’s first year in office

-Rishi Sunak was swept into Downing Street in October 2022 by Tory MPs as the party searched for stability after the chaotic and brief tenure of Liz Truss.
+Rishi Sunak was swept into Downing Street this time last year by Tory MPs as the party searched for stability after the chaotic and brief tenure of Liz Truss.

 Here’s how his first year in office played out: